What is the Best Camera Strap for You ~ Common Questions and Answers

 A. Our system will not authorize a credit card from some countries.
 It's a security issue and we take it very serious.

 A. We have had trouble with this.
-Many times the drop box in the USA does not reply or confirm that they got the package.
-The customer says he never got it.
+Many times the drop box in the USA does not reply or confirm that they got the package, then the customer says that he/she never got it.
 We lose.

 Q. Why don't you ship to APO boxes?